How to Compost Coffee Grounds | Dunkin’® Coffee

-If your summer garden isn’t doing as well as you hoped, making compost with used Dunkin' Donuts® coffee grounds may help your plants flourish.
+If your summer garden isn’t doing as well as you hoped, making compost with used Dunkin'® coffee grounds may help your plants flourish.
 And if you’re already composting, coffee grounds can supplement your garden with magnesium, phosphorus and other nutrients.

 coffee grounds over vegetables